Applications for Emergency Protection Orders

 3. Preparation of the Application

-As soon as a decision has been made to apply for an EPO, the social worker should prepare a written Statement of Evidence to support the application for an EPO.
-Where the Statement is hand written, it must be legible; a typed copy of the statement must be filed with the Court as soon as practicable after the Court hearing.
+As soon as a decision has been made to apply for an EPO, the social worker should prepare a written Statement of Evidence, using the Social Work Evidence Template (SWET) to support the application for an EPO.

 The evidence must be provided from the best available source; usually this will be the social worker with direct knowledge of the child.
 Where the application refers to medical opinion, the application must be supported by a written medical report provided by the medical practitioner with direct knowledge of the child.

-Where a Child Protection Conference has been held, the minutes of the most recent conference should be produced to the Court.
+Where a Child Protection Conference has been held, the record of the most recent conference should be produced to the Court.

 Where it is considered that the application for an EPO should be made without prior notice being given to the parents and the Designated Manager (Emergency Protection Orders) approves this course of action, the leave of the Court will be required and the social worker or his/her legal representative should contact a Legal Adviser at the Family Court in order to apply for such leave.
 The court will only consider applications without notice in high risk cases where the child's safety would be endangered if the parents knew of the application, or for other reasons it is not possible to notify them.
 Parents/those with Parental Responsibility/any person with whom the child was living immediately before the making of the EPO, may apply to the court for the discharge of an EPO made ex parte.